Debate2Create: Robot Co-design via Multi-Agent LLM Debate

 \subsection{Problem Formulation}

-We formalize robot co-design for a given task as selecting a morphology $m$ (design parameters) and a reward function $r$ that induces a control policy via reinforcement learning (RL).
-Let $\mathcal{M}$ be the space of possible morphologies and $\mathcal{R}$ a family of reward functions.
+We formalize robot co-design as jointly selecting a morphology $m$ (design parameters) and a reward function $r$ that induces a control policy via reinforcement learning (RL).
+Let $\mathcal{M}$ be the space of feasible morphologies and $\mathcal{R}$ a family of reward functions.
 For a candidate pair $(m, r) \in \mathcal{M}\times\mathcal{R}$, the optimal policy is

-where $s_t$ and $a_t$ denote the state and action at time $t$, and $T$ is the episode horizon.
-We denote by $S\big(m,\pi^\ast(m,r)\big)$ the task-specific performance score (e.g., forward distance traveled) achieved by policy $\pi^\ast(m,r)$ on morphology $m$, measured in simulation.
+where $s_t$ and $a_t$ denote the state and action at time $t$ under policy $\pi$ on morphology $m$, and $T$ is the episode horizon.
+We denote by $S(m,\pi)$ the task-specific performance score achieved by policy $\pi$ on morphology $m$, measured in simulation.
+For a candidate $(m,r)$, the score is $S(m,\pi^\ast(m,r))$.
+Section~\ref{sec:experimental_setup} defines $S$ precisely for our experiments.
 The goal of co-design is to find: